Capgemini/gov-prototype-by-prompt/docs/CONTRIBUTING.md

 ### Accessibility

 We use the [Axe accessibility devtools extension](https://chromewebstore.google.com/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) to check for and resolve any accessibility issues in the UI.

+### GitHub Code Quality

+We use [GitHub Code Quality](https://docs.github.com/en/code-security/code-quality) to automatically check for issues that may impact reliability or maintainability.
+All issues identified in a pull request must be resolved (either fixed or dismissed) before it can be merged.

 ## Contributing checklist